-- Change the boot mode to FPGA first - Use a different ID in the SystemID component, to make the binaries for each project slightly different. - Change the behavior of watchdog timeout, to trigger an RSU event. - Set the max retry parameter to 3, so that each application image and the factory image are tried up to three time when configuration failures occur.
+- Change the boot mode to FPGA first - Use a different ID in the SystemID component, to make the binaries for each project slightly different. - Enable watchdog reset action and change the behavior of watchdog timeout, to trigger an RSU event. - Disable SGMII mode for Ethernet in HPS. - Disable partial reconfiguration. - Set the max retry parameter to 3, so that each application image and the factory image are tried up to three time when configuration failures occur.